 Project Selection: The Society annually develops an RFP that indicates the selection criteria that will be used to evaluate competing grant proposals.
 The criteria are simple and submitted proposals should reflect this in their brevity.
-Among other things, an applicant is expected to address the question of how their research will promote the appreciation and conservation of Colorado's native flora.
+Among other things, an applicant is expected to address the question of how their research will promote the appreciation and conservation of Colorado's rare native flora.
 Furthermore, an explanation of how this work fits in with described or, as of yet, undescribed research needs in Colorado or the world is expected.

-Requirements of Grant Recipients: Many grant programs require a progress update, a final report, and resulting published materials, and credit for any work performed toward which the organization has contributed (in presentations and written materials).
+Requirements of Grant Recipients: Grant recipients and advisors of student recipients must be members of the Society.
+Many grant programs require a progress update, a final report, and resulting published materials, and credit for any work performed toward which the organization has contributed (in presentations and written materials).
 These all seem like reasonable requests, but the Society weighs the burden imposed by such requirements against the (small) amount of the award.
-The Board requires awardees to submit an article for publication in the Aquilegia and assurances that appropriate credit will be given to the Society as a financial sponsor of the research.
+The Board requires awardees to submit an article for publication in Aquilegia and assurances that appropriate credit will be given to the Society as a financial sponsor of the research.
 Additional requirements may include one public presentation at either the annual meeting or an appropriate chapter meeting as well as leading a field trip.